Fitus/Zaloha2.sh/DOCUMENTATION.md

     In Remote Backup Mode, if &lt;metaDir&gt; is relative, then it is relative to the SSH login directory of the user on the remote backup host.

-<b>--metaDirTemp</b>=&lt;metaDirTemp&gt; may be used only in Remote Backup Mode, where Zaloha
+<b>--metaDirTemp</b>=&lt;metaDirTemp&gt; may be used only in the Remote Source or Remote
-    needs a local temporary Metadata directory too.
-This option allows to place it to a different location than the default
-    (which is &lt;sourceDir&gt;/.Zaloha_metadata_temp).
+    Backup Modes, where Zaloha needs a temporary Metadata directory too.
+This option allows to place it to a different location than the default (which is &lt;sourceDir&gt;/.Zaloha_metadata_temp).

     If &lt;metaDirTemp&gt; is placed to a different location inside of &lt;sourceDir&gt;, then it is necessary to explicitly pass a FIND expression to exclude it from the respective FIND scan via &lt;findGeneralOps&gt;.

-    If Zaloha is used to synchronize multiple directories in Remote Backup Mode, then each such instance of Zaloha must have its own separate local temporary Metadata directory.
+    If Zaloha is used to synchronize multiple directories in the Remote Source or Remote Backup Modes, then each such instance of Zaloha must have its own separate temporary Metadata directory.

+    In Remote Source Mode, if &lt;metaDirTemp&gt; is relative, then it is relative to the SSH login directory of the user on the remote source host.

 <b>--noDirChecks</b>   ... switch off the checks for existence of &lt;sourceDir&gt; and
     &lt;backupDir&gt;.
 (Explained in the Advanced Use of Zaloha section below).